🎉 Tillful is now part of Nav! Explore the best small business loans for startups here

 Traditional banks and financial institutions often don’t provide financing for businesses with bad credit scores or weak credit histories (either due to short time in business, or the presence of derogatory marks such as liens).
 Lending to businesses with bad credit is deemed “high risk” and banks not only have a chance of being unable to make their money back, but also of not having enough reserves to protect its depositors in case of a business’s default on a loan.

 Because of this, it is far easier for businesses with a good credit history to qualify and be approved for funding.
-However, as more innovative solutions hit the market, there are a good number of options that businesses with a low credit score can apply for.
+However, as more innovative solutions hit the market, there are more options that businesses with poor credit scores can apply for.
 The pursuit for small business financing does not have to stop at banks: a rising number of fintech and commercial companies offer small business loans that don’t require good business credit.

 While having bad business credit can limit your options, it doesn’t mean that you’re barred from funding completely.
 In this article, we’ll talk about how you can qualify for business loans, and which options to look into.

 How to improve your chances of getting a bad credit business loan

 Getting a business loan with a low credit score may prove to be slightly more difficult than if you had great credit.
 However, following these tips can help make the process a lot more straightforward and easier.